 Cascade monitors environmental regulatory requirements that are in progress at the national, regional, and local levels that impact natural gas distribution companies.
-As of November 21, 2022, there are no regulations at the federal level that would require the Company to reduce GHG emissions.
-However, the Climate Commitment Act (CCA) rule was finalized in Washington on September 29, 2022, which require GHG emissions reductions from natural gas distribution companies' customers use of natural gas as well as Cascade's distribution infrastructure and operations GHG emissions.
-On November 21, 2024, Oregon re-instated the Climate Protection Program (CPP), which is effective January 1, 2025.
+At this time, there are no regulations at the federal level that would require the Company to reduce GHG emissions.
+However, the CCA rule was finalized in Washington on September 29, 2022, which require GHG emissions reductions from natural gas distribution companies' customers use of natural gas as well as Cascade's distribution infrastructure and operations GHG emissions.
+On November 21, 2024, Oregon re-instated the CCPP, which is effective January 1, 2025.
 The CPP requires GHG emissions reductions from natural gas distribution companies' customers use of natural gas.
 Cascade's compliance plan for these rules is modeled within this IRP.

 There have been no congressional bills or federal agencies proposing direct GHG reductions that would significantly impact natural gas distribution.
 Rather, on a federal level, most programs established provide platforms to encourage the natural gas distribution segment to make voluntary commitments in reducing GHG emissions.
 One of the voluntary platforms is EPA's Natural Gas Star Methane Challenge Program.
 The Methane Challenge Program1 was established by the EPA with Cascade participating as a founding partner of the program in March 2016 along with about 50 other oil and natural gas companies.
 Partners in the program demonstrate their commitment and concern for the environment through voluntary methane emissions reductions.
 With the EPA amending Subpart W which has expanded emissions reporting requirements and the passage of the Inflation Reduction Act (IRA), the EPA plans to end the Methane Challenge Program in 2024.
 Under the IRA, the Methane Emissions Reduction Program2 (MERP) was created to help reduce oil and gas sector GHG emissions by providing financial and technical assistance through funding opportunities.
 Cascade has been monitoring opportunities for grants under MERP and has not yet identified viable opportunities applicable to our operations.
+With President Trump taking office on January 20, 2025, and a republican majority in congress as of 2025, changes are anticipated in the IRA.
+Cascade will continue to monitor federal actions.